-With gas prices topping $4 a gallon in some parts of the country, consumers are feeling the pinch at the pump.
+With the national average gas price topping $5 a gallon in June of 2022, consumers are feeling the pinch at the pump.
 One way to save money on gas is by using gas rewards cards.
 Since roughly two-thirds of consumers pay for gas with plastic, according to the National Association of Convenience Stores, it makes sense for many consumers to earn rewards in the process.

 Gas credit cards are available as private label cards for specific gas brands or as co-branded cards, which are issued by banks and carry the logo of a payment network such as MasterCard or Visa.
 There are also gas charge cards that aren’t part of a larger payment network and can only be used for purchases from the gasoline retailer.
 In addition, there are credit cards that offer bonus rewards for gasoline purchases, even though they aren’t co-branded with a gas retailer.

 Before signing up for a gas rewards card, look at your gas-buying habits.
 Where and how often do you fill up your gas tank?
 Do you burn gas on road trips when you travel?
 Do you need a gas rewards card or could you simply switch to a gas station with lower prices?

 Consider how and when you’ll collect rewards